Palestinian fedayeen: 1956 to 1967

-Between the 1956 war and the 1967 war, Israeli civilian and military casualties on all Arab fronts, inflicted by regular and irregular forces (including those of Palestinian fedayeen), averaged one per month — an estimated total of 132 fatalities.
+Between the 1956 war and the 1967 war, Israeli civilian and military casualties on all Arab fronts, inflicted by regular and irregular forces (including those of Palestinian fedayeen), averaged one per month—an estimated total of 132 fatalities, according to Norman Finkelstein.

-During the mid and late 1960s, there emerged a number of independent Palestinian fedayeen groups who sought "the liberation of all Palestine through a Palestinian armed struggle."
-The first incursion by these fedayeen may have been the 1 January 1965 commando infiltration into Israel, to plant explosives that destroyed a section of pipeline designed to divert water from the Jordan River into Israel.
-In 1966, the Israeli military attacked the Jordanian-controlled West Bank village of Samu, in response to Fatah raids against Israel's eastern border, increasing tensions leading to the Six-Day War.
+During the mid- and late 1960s, there emerged a number of independent Palestinian fedayeen groups who sought "the liberation of all Palestine through a Palestinian armed struggle."
+The first incursion by these fedayeen may have been the 1 January 1965 commando infiltration into Israel to plant explosives, which destroyed a section of pipeline designed to divert water from the Jordan River into Israel.
+In 1966, the Israeli military attacked the Jordanian-controlled West Bank village of as-Samu in response to Fatah raids against Israel's eastern border, increasing tensions preceding the Six-Day War.

 1967 to 1987

 Fedayeen groups began joining the Palestine Liberation Organization (PLO) in 1968.
 While the PLO was the "unifying framework" under which these groups operated, each fedayeen organization had its own leader and armed forces and retained autonomy in operations.
-Of the dozen or so fedayeen groups under the PLO framework, the most important were the Popular Front for the Liberation of Palestine (PFLP) headed by George Habash, the Democratic Front for the Liberation of Palestine (DFLP) headed by Nayef Hawatmeh, the PFLP-General Command headed by Ahmed Jibril, as-Sa'iqa (affiliated with Syria), and the Arab Liberation Front (backed by Iraq).
+Of the dozen or so fedayeen groups under the PLO framework, the most important were the Popular Front for the Liberation of Palestine (PFLP) headed by George Habash; the Democratic Front for the Liberation of Palestine (DFLP) headed by Nayef Hawatmeh; the PFLP-General Command headed by Ahmed Jibril; as-Sa'iqa (affiliated with Syria); and the Arab Liberation Front (backed by Iraq).

 The most severe act of sabotage of the fedayeen occurred on 4 July 1969, when a single militant placed three pounds of explosives under the manifold of eight pipelines carrying oil from the Haifa refinery to the dockside.
 As a result of the explosion, three pipelines were temporarily out of commission and a fire destroyed over 1,500 tons of refined oil.

 West Bank

 In the late 1960s, attempts were made to organize fedayeen resistance cells among the refugee population in the West Bank.
-The stony and empty terrain of the West Bank mountains made the fedayeen easy to spot; and Israeli collective punishment against the families of fighters resulted in the fedayeen being pushed out of the West Bank altogether, within a few months.
-Yasser Arafat reportedly escaped arrest in Ramallah by jumping out a window, as Israeli police came in the front door.
-Without a base in the West Bank, and prevented from operating in Syria and Egypt, the fedayeen concentrated in Jordan.
+The stony and empty terrain of the West Bank mountains made the fedayeen easy to spot, and Israeli forces' collective punishment against the families of fighters resulted in the fedayeen being pushed out of the West Bank altogether within a few months.
+Yasser Arafat reportedly escaped arrest in Ramallah by jumping out a window as Israeli police came in the front door.
+Without a base in the West Bank and prevented from operating in Syria and Egypt, the fedayeen concentrated in Jordan.